 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in public or business administration or a related field.
+Equivalent to a bachelor’s degree from an accredited college or university with major course work in criminal justice, corrections, or a closely related field.

 Required License or Certificate: